thunderbird/thunderbird-website/README.md

 * The `prod` branch is used to update https://start.thunderbird.net and https://www.thunderbird.net.
 * The `master` branch is used to update https://start-stage.thunderbird.net and https://www-stage.thunderbird.net.

-Pushes occur automatically with each commit to github on either branch.

 # Build Instructions

 ## Dependencies